Source Water Protection (SWP)

 Environmental Health Division

 Source Water Protection

-In this video, Laura DeBeer of Pipestone County Soil & Watershed District shares advice on starting conversations with new partners and describes an exciting project in the Edgerton wellhead protection area.
-Read more about strategies for communicating and protecting drinking water in Talking Drinking Water with Local Producers (PDF).
+In this video, Laura DeBeer of Pipestone County Soil & Watershed District shares advice on starting conversations with new partners.
+Read more about this advice at Talking Drinking Water with Local Producers (PDF).

 Many cities in Minnesota are known for their surface-water features.
 The southwestern Minnesota city of Worthington, known for its 880-acre Lake Okabena, is a prime example.

 While surface water is an integral part of the city and its culture, groundwater is the backbone of the water supply for Worthington’s 12,000 residents.
 Groundwater for water supply is hard to find in the Worthington area, so Worthington Public Utilities (WPU) has long made an effort to protect the resources on which it relies.
 Since 2006, the city, along with other local partners, has contributed nearly $2 million to help set aside 520 acres of intensive agricultural land for conservation.